jlebunetel/elm-docker-boilerplate/README.md

 # elm-docker-boilerplate
 This is a simple Docker boilerplate for any Elm-based project.

+You can visit our [demo site](https://jlebunetel.github.io/elm-docker-boilerplate/) to see how it looks.

 ## Features
 - Provides a dev environment to build Elm applications.